neuefische/metabase-helper-files/README.md

-# metabase-helper-files
+# Metabase helper files

-Collection of files for Metabse (e.g. geojson for maps)
+This repo contains a collection of all the additional files used in the Future Group Metabase instance.